inindev/visionfive2/README.md

 Updaates are supplied from [ubuntu-ports](http://ports.ubuntu.com/ubuntu-ports/dists/mantic/main/binary-riscv64/) repos using the built-in **apt** package manager, see: https://github.com/inindev/visionfive2/blob/main/ubuntu/make_ubuntu_img.sh#L329-L336

 Note: There are two kernels available in the ```/boot``` directory.
 The 6.5 kernel is supplied by ubuntu and does not currently support nvme.
-The 6.6 kernel in this bundle is from kernel.org and will not get updates from ubuntu.
+The 6.6 kernel in this bundle is built from kernel.org and will not get updates from ubuntu.

 <br/>